 According to an article in HFMA Magazine, the top use cases for costly waste and inefficiency include:

 These are all costs that could be significantly reduced through more effective interoperability.
-But how do we create an environment that addresses these inefficiencies while developing an interconnected infrastructure for the benefit of payers, providers, vendors, and patients alike?
+But how do we create an environment that addresses these inefficiencies while developing an interconnected infrastructure for the benefit of payers, providers, and innovators?

 Certainly, FHIR gives us a good opportunity to work from a common protocol and set of standards when we talk about the payload of transactions on a network.
 However, FHIR itself does not translate into interoperability.
 FHIR is just the payload; it’s what’s inside the envelope when we exchange data.
 How an envelope moves through the enterprise and across the industry, and how it’s kept updated is based on the ability to create a dynamic, interoperable network.

-We’re currently spending way too much energy creating point-to-point interactions across a mesh of an ecosystem and not enough energy creating a shared environment where we’re all—payers, providers, patients, and vendors—working from the same platform of knowledge.
+We’re currently spending way too much energy creating point-to-point interactions across a mesh of an ecosystem and not enough energy creating a shared environment where we’re all—payers, providers, and innovators—working from the same platform of knowledge.

 One of the biggest issues with today’s EDI transactions, according to the director of revenue cycle management at a large health system, is a lack of consensus.
 “EDI transactions, the 270/271 especially, have been out there for 20 years or more, yet we know there are limitations with their use as a vehicle to support the exchange of information between parties.”

 Consider eligibility verification and prior authorizations.
-According to the 2021 CAQH report, each manual eligibility verification transaction costs $16.07 and each manual prior authorization transaction costs $14.49.
+According to the 2022 CAQH Index , each manual eligibility verification transaction costs $12.86 and each manual prior authorization transaction costs $14.52.
 And this doesn’t even include the cost of gathering information for the transaction or for follow-up.
-Since 502 million manual eligibility transactions and 43 million manual prior authorizations are conducted each year, the impact on the bottom line is staggering.
+Since 569 million manual eligibility transactions and 66 million manual prior authorizations are conducted each year, the impact on the bottom line is staggering.

 Instead, providers and payers could leverage an application built on a decentralized, peer-to-peer network to conduct eligibility verifications and prior authorizations—without the need for time-consuming back and forth faxes, emails, and phone calls.
 With this type of network, the entity conducting the inquiry receives the most up-to-date information based on a number of data elements that are relevant to them.